 Assessing individual diet and lifestyle factors is the simplest, most direct way to optimize your fertility.

-As I alluded to above, consult with your healthcare provider about implementing an additive (versus restrictive) structure to your nutrition.
-This means that, rather than cutting out a swath of foods, you focus on infusing high nutrient density items into well balanced meals and snacks to promote blood sugar balance, another important component when it comes to reproductive health.
+As mentioned above, consult your healthcare provider about implementing an additive (versus restrictive) structure to your nutrition.
+This means that, rather than cutting out a swath of foods, you focus on infusing high nutrient-density items into well-balanced meals and snacks to promote blood sugar balance, another critical component regarding reproductive health.

 FOODS FOR FOCUS:

 There are four big action items you can throw on your to-do list the moment you finish reading this!